-- excellence in Drama, Dance and/or Musical Theatre performance - willingness to perform at every reasonable opportunity at School events and elsewhere - encouragement and leadership of others in Performing Arts and generally - excellence in behaviour and presentation, and dress - good attitudes towards school work and exemplary behaviour at all times - a willingness to be widely involved in the life of the School.
+- excellence in Drama, Dance and/or Musical Theatre performance - willingness to perform at every reasonable opportunity at School events and elsewhere - encouragement and leadership of others in Performing Arts and generally - excellence in behaviour and presentation including grooming and dress - good attitudes towards school work and exemplary behaviour at all times - a willingness to be widely involved in the life of the School.

-The Head, having taken the advice of experts in Performing Arts, is the sole decision maker in respect of the award, at any time as he sees fit.
-The Head will not enter into any correspondence or discussion about the success or otherwise of a candidate.
+The Principal, having taken the advice of experts in Performing Arts, is the sole decision maker in respect of the award of the Scholarship and reserves the right to modify the award, or not to award, at any time they see fit.
+The Principal will not enter into any correspondence or discussion about the success or otherwise of a candidate.

-Applications should be sent to the School to Ms Shari Williams, Performing Arts Administration or via email at performingarts@girton.vic.edu.au.

-Copies, not originals, of reports, references and evidence of Drama, Dance and/or Musical Theatre ability and achievement MUST be included and presented in a plastic pocket booklet or folder.
+Applications should be sent to the School to Mrs Shari Williams, Arts Faculty Coordinator, or via email to shariwilliams@girton.vic.edu.au.
+Copies, not originals, of reports, references and evidence of Drama, Dance and/or Musical Theatre ability and achievement MUST be included.
 These references will be discussed with the applicant on the day of the audition.